reafian/encoder/README.md

 (It's not automounting just yet and I'm trying to figure out if I care or not)

 Anyway, the point of this script was to transode all the .mkv files I have to H264 mp4 files.
 I'd already created everything as H265 (to save myself space) but not everythiing plays nicely with H265.
 I was after a way to transcode everything without tying up my Mac.
 I figured that, as I wasn't in any real hurry, I could use a spare pi and have that do the work for me.
 I rekon it's going to take around 2 days to do a single .mkv file so it'll take a while.

+## Obvious things to do
+1 - Use mediainfo to find non-English languages and use different handbrake profile 2 - Get TV directory / non-standard directories working 3 - Maybe ignore -pt1 / -pt2 files?